 The State of AI Web Design in 2026: Data from Scanning 1,000 Sites

-Between January and March 2026, we ran Sailop's scanner against 1,000 websites that were publicly identified as built with AI coding tools.
-The sites came from "built with AI" showcases, Hacker News "Show HN" posts tagged with AI tools, Product Hunt launches that credited AI in their stack, and developer portfolios that mentioned Cursor, Bolt, v0, or Claude Code in their build process.
+Between January and March 2026, we pointed Sailop's scanner at 1,000 websites that publicly described themselves as built with AI coding tools.
+The URLs came from four places: "built with AI" showcases, Hacker News "Show HN" posts tagged with AI tools, Product Hunt launches that credited AI in their stack, and developer portfolios that named Cursor, Bolt, v0, or Claude Code in their build notes.

 We scored each site across Sailop's seven design dimensions: color, typography, spacing, layout, component patterns, decoration, and content structure.
-This article presents the raw data, the patterns we found, and what it means for anyone building with AI tools.
+This article is the raw data, the patterns, and what they mean if you build with these tools.

 For background on the seven dimensions, read what is AI slop: the 7 dimensions of generic design.
 For the patterns we detected, see our catalog of 90+ AI design patterns to avoid.